dashio-connect/python-dashio/Documents/Documentation.md

 ### Color Picker

-A ColorPicker control is used to select a colour to send to the IoT device.
-The Colour Picker may be shown as either a spectrum or as a colour wheel and brightness slider.
+A ColorPicker control is used to select a color to send to the IoT device.
+The Color Picker may be shown as either a spectrum or as a color wheel and brightness slider.

 #### Color Picker Config Attributes

 * *control_id : str.* An unique control identity string.
 The control identity string must be a unique string for each control per device.
 * *title : str, optional*.
 Title of the control, by default None.
 * *control_position : ControlPosition, optional.* The position of the control on a DeviceView, by default None.
-* *title_position : TitlePosition, optional.* Position of the title when displayed on the iotdashboard app, by default None
+* *title_position : TitlePosition, optional.* Position of the title when displayed on the **Dash** app, by default None
 * *picker_style: ColorPickerStyle, optional.* The style of color picker to use.
 * *send_only_on_release: Boolean.* Send only on release, by default True
 * *column_no : int.* Optional default is 1.
 Must be 1..3.
 The Dash App reports its screen size in columns. column_no allows you to specify which column no to load into.
 Each control can store three configs that define how the device looks for Dash apps installed on single column phones or 2 column fold out phones or 3 column tablets.

 #### Color Picker Message Attributes